 - The Council for Exceptional Children (CEC) is a campus group that is part of an international organization that promotes quality programs for individuals with disabilities.
 CEC provides a great opportunity to meet fellow special educators and work with individuals of all ages who have disabilities.
-Some of the CEC activities include: - Visiting adults with mental retardation at a local state developmental center - · Helping with Special Olympics - Tutoring at-risk students - Scheduling guest speakers to present information about current special education topics - Attending a state level CEC conference - Sigma Pi Epsilon Delta is the National Honor Society for special education and rehabilitation majors.
-Honor members provide activities for individuals with disabilities in the community. - Best Buddies is an international organization that enhances the lives of people with intellectual disabilities by providing opportunities for one-to-one friendships and integrated employment.
+Some of the CEC activities include: - Visiting adults with mental retardation at a local state developmental center - Helping with Special Olympics - · Tutoring at-risk students - Scheduling guest speakers to present information about current special education topics - Attending a state level CEC conference - Sigma Pi Epsilon Delta is the National Honor Society for special education and rehabilitation majors.
+After completion of nine (9) semester hours of special education major coursework and two (2) recommendation letters, students may apply to join the honorary.
+Interested applicants must have earned an overall cumulative quality point average of 3.1 or better and a major quality point average of 3.25 or higher in addition to 50 hours of working with individuals with disabilities.
+Honor society members support activities for individuals with disabilities in the community. - Best Buddies is an international organization that enhances the lives of people with intellectual disabilities by providing opportunities for one-to-one friendships and integrated employment.
 At East Stroudsburg University, we match university students and individuals with intellectual disabilities throughout the community in one-to-one friendships.